 This type of database is called a fact compilation.
-However, many databases contain items that qualify for copyright protection on their own—for example, a database containing the full text of copyrighted articles.
+However, many databases contain items that qualify for copyright protection on their own, for example, a database containing the full text of copyrighted articles.
 This type of database is a collective work.
 A collective work is a special type of compilation.
 It is a work created by selecting and arranging into a single whole work preexisting materials that are separate and independent works entitled to copyright protection in their own right.
 Also, as with fact compilations, there may be copyright protection for the selection and arrangement of the materials making up a collective work.

 Of course, some databases contain both protectible and unprotectible material, and are therefore both fact compilations and collective works.

 For example, say that you compile an electronic database listing the 1,000 baseball cards you consider most desirable for collectors listed in order of desirability.
-What makes such a database would have to employ in deciding which of the thousands of baseball cards in existence belong on your list of the 1,000 most desirable cards and deciding in what order the names should appear on the list.
+You would have to decide which of the thousands of baseball cards in existence belong on your list of the 1,000 most desirable cards and in what order the names should appear on the list.
 It is this selection and arrangement of the material making up a compilation that constitutes protected expression.

 The copyright in a protectible fact compilation or collective work as a whole extends only to this protected expression—that is, only to the compiler’s selection and arrangement of the preexisting material, not to the preexisting material itself.
 Of course, the individual items in a collective work may be copyrightable themselves.

-A work must be the product of a minimal amount of creativity to be protected by copyright.
+A work must be the product of at least a minimal amount of creativity to be protected by copyright.
 This requirement applies to fact compilations as well as all other works.
 The data contained in a factual compilation need not be presented in an innovative or surprising way, but the selection or arrangement cannot be so mechanical or routine as to require no creativity whatsoever.
 If no creativity was employed in selecting or arranging the data, the compilation will not receive copyright protection.

 Famed “information architect” Richard Saul Wurman, in his book Information Architects, points out that there are only six ways to arrange data.
-You may use
+You may use:

 No creativity is involved in arranging a database by alphabet, time, or number.
-These types of organization are purely mechanical--that is they require no exercise in judgment.
+These types of organization are purely mechanical; they require no exercise in judgment.
 You just have to know how to tell time, or count, to arrange a database by these methods.